jdbi/jdbi/README.md

 Jdbi 3 requires Java 8.

-We've done some light testing with Java 9, and would appreciate reports of any problems!
+We've done some light testing with Java 9 and 11, and would appreciate reports of any problems!

 ## Builds